 All the elements play their part in making it is incredible with the fireworks being what I would call soft fireworks, in that they aren’t huge eardrum bursting bangs, but scene enhancing and more gentle displays.
 The film projections onto water sprays at either side of the Castle are very clever and work incredibly well.
 The whole story with Peter Pan and his shadow is brilliantly combined with characters and scenes from the other films, and as a big fan of Peter, my little boy was over the moon to see his starring role.

 The finale is an epic display of all component parts, which in true Disney tradition sees good overcome evil.
 As the main Dreams show ended we were treated to the sound of Cara Dillion singing Come Dream a Dream as the three of us started to excitedly talk about the stunning show we had just witnessed.
 Getting out of the park was a case of just moving with the crowd, en masse.
 Luckily everyone seemed to be in a good mood, and who wouldn’t be after watching that?
-To our amazement, not only did Lucas stay up to enjoy Dreams, but he walked all the way back to Hotel Santa Fe – no way were we going to to attempt to get on one of the courtesy buses.
+To our amazement, not only did my son stay up to enjoy Dreams, but he walked all the way back to Hotel Santa Fe – no way were we going to to attempt to get on one of the courtesy buses.

 We watched it again 2 nights later, this time from a little bit further back which actually gave us a better view of the whole show.
-This time we had to carry a sleeping Lucas back to the hotel, but he did manage to stay up late enough to watch it on 2 of the 4 nights we stayed in Disneyland Paris.
+This time we had to carry my son back to the hotel, but he did manage to stay up late enough to watch it on 2 of the 4 nights we stayed in Disneyland Paris.
 I can’t say enough good things about Dreams, and it’s a good enough reason to book a holiday to Disneyland Paris on its own.

 I had expectations, and it blew those into next year – Dreams is everything you could ever want and so much more.